ableinc/polysecrets/README.md

 # What's Next <h5>(refer to Changelog)</h5>
 1. Add persistence.
 This will monitor the generated secrets and make sure the newly generated secret has not be used previously.
-Possibly, only within a 24 hour period.
+Add a time in which to clear the data and restart this check.
 2. NodeJS version of Polysecrets
 ________
  -- Completed June 4th, 2019 -- <br />